mmistakes/minimal-mistakes/_drafts/zio-kafka.md

 ## 7. Producing Messages

 As it should be obvious, the zio-kafka library also provides Kafka producers in addition to consumers.

-As we made for consumers, if we want to produce some messages to a topic, the first thing to create the resource and the layer associated with a producer:
+As we made for consumers, if we want to produce some messages to a topic, the first thing to do is to create the resource and the layer associated with a producer:

 ```scala
 val producerSettings: ProducerSettings = ProducerSettings(List("localhost:9092"))